shervinea/cheatsheet-translation/pt/convolutional-neural-networks.md

 **92. Generative Adversarial Network ― Generative adversarial networks, also known as GANs, are composed of a generative and a discriminative model, where the generative model aims at generating the most truthful output that will be fed into the discriminative which aims at differentiating the generated and true image.**

-&#10230; Rede Adversarial Gerativa (Generative Adversarial Network) - As Generaive Adversarial Networks, também conhecidas como GANs, são compostas de um modelo generativo e um modelo discriminativo, onde o modelo generativo visa gerar a saída mais verdadeira que será alimentada na discriminativa que visa diferenciar a imagem gerada e verdadeira.
+&#10230; Rede Adversarial Gerativa (Generative Adversarial Network) - As Generaive Adversarial Networks, também conhecidas como GANs, são compostas de um modelo generativo e um modelo discriminativo, onde o modelo generativo visa gerar a saída mais verdadeira que será alimentada na discriminativa que visa diferenciar a imagem gerada e a imagem verdadeira.

 <br>